MobilityData/gbfs.org/docs/en/learn/data-policy.md

 In opening the data, some NAPs such as the one managed by [Entur](https://entur.no/) in Norway or France’s [data.gouv.fr](https://www.data.gouv.fr/fr/), have set up a team to support mobility operators to open their data.
 Their guidance on how to leverage GBFS can be sought after, if needed.

 GBFS has been developed and tested under a consensus model to ensure that data defined in the specification will not negatively impact user privacy.
 Extreme care should be taken when requiring data from operators that is outside the scope of the GBFS has been developed and tested under a consensus model to ensure that data defined in the specification will not negatively impact user privacy.
 Current versions of GBFS are compliant with GDPR, in that they do not contain any personal or personally identifiable data.
 The key point to remember is that with GBFS there is no trivial way to reconstruct a single user’s journey or habits thanks to the mandatory rotation of vehicle identification numbers.

-Extreme care should be taken when requiring data from operators that is outside the scope of the specification.
-Data regarding vehicles that are part of an active rental should never appear in GBFS feeds.
-The over-collection of data — collecting data without a defined purpose — is strongly discouraged.
-Combining shared mobility data with other publicly available datasets could have serious privacy implications.
 One will also want to be careful with compliance to the GDPR spirit which states that data collection must be adequate and proportionate to operations needs and cannot contain any identifying information without clear consent from individuals.

 To support better interoperability within the European common market, the European standardization body CEN has developed Transmodel (the European Norm “Public Transport Reference Data Model” (EN 12896)) – a data standard that facilitates interoperability between the information processing systems of transport operators and agencies by using matching definitions, structures, and semantics for the data elements used by their various systems.
 Based on Transmodel, further standards have been defined: NeTEx (CEN/TS 16614-1/2/3/5) for the exchange of public transport schedule information, and SIRI (EN 15531-1/2/3/4/5) for real-time information.
 Both are currently being adapted for “new modes,” including shared mobility solutions.